soapwaster/VCRobots/README.md

 - BubbleBlast : increases Damage
 - MissledDamage : increases both Range and Damage

+Only one player at the time can win.
 ### Arena layout
 The game arena is a X by Y game unit rectangle and robots can move freely from the position [0,0] to [X-1, Y-1].
 Whenever a robot surpasses arena bounds, it is teleported to the opposite side of the arena.